 Have you been battling cats or other animals in your garden?
 Well, you are not alone.
 In fact, this is probably more of a common problem that you would even imagine.
 Of course, just because others are having problems it doesn’t make the situation any less troubling.
 Heck, if you go online and look at the number of people that are having problems and the solutions that they have tried with little to no success, you will probably want to rip out your hair.
-Spending hours and hours in your garden to only discover that it is being mistreated is certainly troubling, but it doesn’t have to stay that way.
+That’s why we’ve taken a close look at which cat repellent plants work.

 Understanding Why Cats Like Your Garden

 If you truly want to learn to repel cats from your garden, you must first truly understand why they are there in the first place.
 This probably seems a little self-explanatory, but the truth of the matter is that there are three main reasons that cats will come into your garden.
 First, it might be because they are looking for food.
 If you re growing some delicious tomatoes or corn then it will be vulnerable to a hungry predator like a cat or deer.